-- Provide sufficient information about the content of the exam – the syllabus that they provide should be detailed enough to allow candidates (and material providers) to know what is on the exam without being so detailed that it is essentially a list of the questions.
-(I would add that the ICMA does a spectacular job with the syllabus for the CMA Exams.)
+The syllabus that they provide should be detailed enough to allow candidates (and material providers) to know what is on the exam without being so detailed that it is essentially a list of the questions.
+(I would add that the IMA does a spectacular job with the syllabus for the CMA Exams.)

-- Ensure that the exam is challenging – if the pass rate is too high, the certification loses value because it is assumed that anyone can pass.
+If the pass rate is too high, the certification loses value because it is assumed that anyone can pass.
 If the pass rate is too low, nobody attempts it because the return on investment is too low.
-A few years ago the pass rate on the DipIFR (Russian) exam was 15% and the exam almost collapsed because of the low pass rate.
+For example, when the DipIFR (Russian) exam was first started, the pass rate was around 15% and the exam almost collapsed because of the low pass rate.

-- Require some form of Continuing Education (it has different names in different organizations) so that their certificate holders maintain relevant knowledge.
+(It has different names in different organizations) So that their certificate holders maintain relevant knowledge.

-- Provide value to its members through things other than the certifications, such as conferences, magazines, webinars, making resources available to its members, or many other things.
+Such as conferences, publications, webinars, networking opportunities to its members, or any number of other benefits that it can provide.
 If the only value that it provides is in the exam itself, the organization will have difficulty maintaining its membership and attracting new members.

 While there are a lot of things that professional organizations need to do in order to maintain and build the value that their certificate has in the market, it is essential that they do these things because without the certification having value, fewer people will join the organization.

 I am certain that this list is not complete.
 What are some of the other ways that your certifications (that you have or are in the process of earning) and their supporting organization could add even more value to your career?

 Brian Hock, CMA, CIA